Mech-Elites: Illuminating the Mechanic Space of GVGAI: Discussion

 \section{Discussion}

 Constrained MAP-Elites was able to populate more than 10\% and slighly less than 10\% of the total cells with elites for Plants and Zelda respectively.
 Compared to Solarfox (approx. 1\%) and RealPortals(>1\%), these two games' dimensions were relatively well-explored.
 At first glance, it would make sense that RealPortals was not as explored, due to its $34$-dimensional complexity compared to Zelda's meager $8$-dimensions.
 However, Solarfox ($10$) is also many less dimensional than RealPortals, but has a similarly low relative elite population.
 Keep in mind that though the dimensionality of Solarfox relative to Zelda is only 2 higher, the dimensional space increases from 256 possible cells to 1024.
-We also hypothesize that elite population is impacted not only by the total number of game mechanics, but also by the intricacies of how the mechanics interact with each other.
-In Solarfox, the player wins by collecting all the ``blibs''; however, not all blibs are equally scored.
-If the player is patient, they can let certain ``powerblibs'' spawn more blibs, and therefore gain more points.
-We theorize that it is difficult to create levels which force an agent to wait to collect these blibs, and therefore trigger these spawning mechanics in conjunction with others.
+We also hypothesize that elite population is impacted not only by the total number of game mechanics, but also by the ability of the agent to solve the level as AdrianCTX is unable to beat complex Solarfox levels~\cite{bontrager2016matching}.
+The reason of the bad perfomance on most levels due to game mechanics that allows for continous movement of the player's avatar.
+This mechanic forces the agent to be responsive at each frame as the agent can die quickly by not taking actions compared to the other games.

 Across all games, when compared to the original levels, the generated levels provide a sense of uniformity.
-Solarfox levels tend to be sparsely populated with blibs, with a few exceptions (Figure \ref{fig:solarfox_levels_b}.
+Solarfox levels tend to be sparsely populated with blibs, with a few exceptions (Figure \ref{fig:solarfox_levels_b}) instead of gemotric arrangements of blibs and powerblibs.
 There tend to be no water tiles present in RealPortals, or marsh tiles in Plants, relative to each games' original levels.
 The Zelda elites consist of wide open spaces, instead of the usual maze-like patterns.
-We hypothesize that all of this is due to the entropy pressure from the fitness calculation specified in Equation \ref{eq:fitness}, which drives evolution towards creating simplistic levels.
+We hypothesize that all of this is due to the entropy pressure from the fitness calculation specified in Equation \ref{eq:fitness}, which drives evolution towards creating simplistic levels with large amount of empty tiles or highly populated levels filled with a lot of similar tiles.